deusfinance/deus-docs/docs/faq.md

 DEUS is a team-led effort, spanning multiple work groups with people from all parts of the world.
 We have an [entire section](https://wiki.deus.finance/docs/dao) for you to find out more.

 #### Have any security audits been done?
-Security is always on our mind.
+Security is always the first thing on our minds.
 Our first external audit, conducted by Solidity.finance found [no security issues](https://twitter.com/DeusDao/status/1329439248399921154) in our contracts.

 #### You have no KYC or AML, can the SEC shut you down?
 According to [the Howey Test](https://medium.com/hackernoon/ethereum-security-sec-a145d638f5aa), an investment contract has to meet 4 criteria, one of which is it has to be “resulting from the sole efforts of a third party”.
 There is no single entity behind DEUS.
 It can potentially be used by anyone and is governed by multiple individuals.